systerel/S2OPC/README.md

 - S2OPC_DYNAMIC_TYPE_RESOLUTION (OFF by default): if set to ON, type resolution uses the HasSubType references of address space if the already static extracted types of NS0 are not sufficient.
 - BUILD_SHARED_LIBS (ON by default): if set to OFF, it builds static S2OPC libraries (necessary for ENABLE_TESTING=ON)
 - ENABLE_TESTING (OFF by default): if set to ON, it builds the S2OPC unit tests and validation tests (BUILD_SHARED_LIBS=OFF necessary)
-- ENABLE_SAMPLES (OFF by default): if set to ON, it builds the S2OPC demonstration samples (demo server, command line client tools,8ful$ etc.)
+- ENABLE_SAMPLES (OFF by default): if set to ON, it builds the S2OPC demonstration samples (demo server, command line client tools, etc.)
 - WITH_PYS2OPC (OFF by default): if set to ON, it builds the Python binding wheel for S2OPC and PYS2OPC_WHEEL_NAME variable shall also be set to define the wheel file name.
 - (deprecated) WITH_NANO_EXTENDED: equivalent to S2OPC_NANO_PROFILE set to OFF (default)